 - Blood transfusion—to help support liver function

-The liver will often return to normal function after birth.
-This may require delivering the baby earlier than expected.
+The liver will often return to normal after birth.
+This may mean delivering the baby earlier.
 Once it is safe for the baby, labor may be started by your doctor.
 A cesarean section may also be done in severe cases.

-It will take a few days to recover from AFLP after the baby is delivered.
-The mother and baby will be monitored in the hospital until liver values are improved.
+It will take a few days to feel better from AFLP after the baby is delivered.
+The mother and baby will be watched in the hospital until liver values are better.

 - Reviewer: James Cornell, MD